evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

     return ''.join(random.choice(string.printable) for i in range(9))
 print(writer1()) # you should see something like "=1Vi![Au37"
 {% endhighlight %}
-The string `[1,3,1,4]` has 9 characters, and each character has a probability of `1 / len(string.printable)`.
-Thus this writer has a `(1/100)^9` chance of stumbling across `[1,3,1,4]`.
+A typical program string such as `[1,3,1,4]` has 9 characters, and each character has a probability of `1 / len(string.printable)`.
+Thus this writer has a `(1/100)^9` chance of stumbling across it.

 ### writable programs
 We can restrict the generation to "reasonably looking sequences".
 In programming, this is done with a **domain specific language** (DSL), which identifies a "reasonable" subset of all-strings.
-The DSL is specified by a **grammar** -- a process capable of generating strings within the DSL.
+The DSL is specified by a **generator** -- a process capable of generating strings within the DSL.
 {% highlight python %}
 def writer2():
     # W is globally defined to be 6